-As family law specialists, we are finding that in more and more cases concerning arrangements for children, much thought must surround any issues of domestic violence within the family and the ultimate effect this may have on the children as to any long-term arrangements that are ordered by the court on their behalf.
+As family law specialists, we are finding that in more and more cases concerning arrangements for children, much thought must surround any issues of domestic violence within the family.
+In these cases, we must also consider the ultimate effect this may have on the children.
+Therefore, we focus on any long-term arrangements that are ordered by the court on their behalf.

 Physical or sexual abuse.